Income protection insurance

 Before you take out income protection, you should check if you are entitled to other benefits, which may mean you don’t need income protection insurance:

-- Sick pay – your employer pays all or part of your wages for a time
+- Sick pay: your employer pays all or part of your wages for a time

-- Ill-health retirement pension.
-This lets you take early retirement with a pension if you become permanently unable to do your job.
+- Ill-health retirement pension: this lets you take early retirement with a pension if you become permanently unable to do your job.
 If you are a member of an employer pension scheme, you may be entitled to get this type of pension

-How do I get cover?
+How do you get cover?

 How much does it cost?

-Costs will mainly depend on the:
+Costs usually depend on the following: